10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, JPM, GS, NIO)

 Here is what you need to know.

 Hurricane Florence nears landfall.
-The storm is expected to make landfall near Wilmington, North Carolina, with sustained winds of 90 miles per hour.
+With winds and rain already battering the US coast, the eye of the storm is expected to make landfall near Wilmington, North Carolina, on Friday with sustained winds of 90 mph.

 China says it will not 'surrender' in the trade war.
 "The Trump administration should not be mistaken that China will surrender to the US demands," an editorial in the state-run China Daily paper said on Friday.
 "It has enough fuel to drive its economy even if a trade war is prolonged."

-India, one of Iran's last lifelines, will cut oil imports nearly in half.
-In the face of US sanctions, India will slash its oil imports from Iran by 45% to 360,000-370,000 barrels per day, Reuters says, citing sources.
+India, one of Iran's last lifelines, to cut oil imports nearly in half.
+In the face of US sanctions, India plans to slash its oil imports from Iran by 45% to 360,000 to 370,000 barrels a day, Reuters says, citing sources.

-JPMorgan says trading revenues have dropped in the 3rd quarter.
-Speaking at an investor conference on Thursday, CFO Marriane Lake said revenues look like they will be down by a "mid-single" digit percent, Reuters reports.
+JPMorgan says trading revenue has dropped in the 3rd quarter.
+Speaking at an investor conference on Thursday, CFO Marianne Lake said revenue looked as if it would be down by a "mid-single" digit percent, Reuters reports.

 The Tesla of China shakes off its first 'underperform' rating.
-Shares soared 75% on Thursday — one day after IPOing — despite Bernstein analyst Robin Zhu reportedly giving shares an "underperform" rating and saying he thanks a capital raise is coming in the next 12 to 18 months.
+Shares of the electric-car maker Nio soared 75% on Thursday — one day after the company went public — despite the Bernstein analyst Robin Zhu's reportedly giving shares an "underperform" rating and saying he thought a capital raise was coming within 12 to 18 months.

 Earnings reports trickle out.
 Dave & Busters reports ahead of the opening bell.

 US economic data flows.
-Retail sales and import/export prices will cross the wires at 8:30 a.m.
-ET while University of Michigan consumer confidence is due out at 10 a.m.
+Retail sales and import/export prices are set to cross the wires at 8:30 a.m.
+ET, while University of Michigan consumer confidence is due out at 10 a.m.
 ET.
 The US 10-year yield is up 1 basis point at 2.98%.